Matrix-Test Duality: A Support-Function Characterization for $C^*$-Convex Families of CP Maps

-\begin{proof} The map $\pi_j$ is a unital completely positive compression onto the $j$th block, and the convex combination of states is a state; hence $F\in S(M_K(\mathscr{T}))$.
-The identity for $F(\Phi_K(S))$ follows from block diagonalism.
-The estimate then follows from the triangle inequality and~\eqref{eq:family-bounds}. \end{proof}

-For the separation argument we need a slightly sharper folding that absorbs a \emph{finite linear combination} of test functionals (with complex coefficients) into a single test.
-The key point is that the pairing is linear in $s$ and affine in $f$, so we may encode phases into $s$ and magnitudes into a convex combination of states.
+The following folding statement is the key input for the separation argument: a finite complex linear combination of test functionals can be represented by a single test functional (up to a positive scalar).
+The phases are absorbed into the test element, while the moduli become the coefficients of a convex combination of matrix states.